backpacker69/rnc/0001-transaction-specification.md

 ### Deck spawn transaction layout

-For the deck spawn transaction, the following in and properties are specified:
+For the deck spawn transaction, the following properties are specified:
 * `txnid`: The unique identifier for this asset.
 * `vin[0]`: The owner of the Asset.
 Ownership of the asset is proven by proving ownership over the Public Key Hash (PKH) or Script Hash (SH) originating `vin[0]`.
 * `vout[0]`: PeerAssets tag using a P2TH output.
 This tag registers the assets as a PeerAsset so that it can be discovered by PeerAsset clients.
-The minimum output amount is 0.005PPC, see P2TH section for for reasoning.
 * `vout[1]`: (`OP_RETURN`) Asset meta-data.
 A protobuf3 encoded message containing meta-data about the asset (ref. peerassets.proto).
 * all other in and outputs are free to be used in any way. `vout[2]` will typically be used as a change output.